onap/policy-clamp/docs/index.rst

 * Configure the operational policy(the actual operation resulting from the control loop)

-* Generate the “TOSCA” blueprint that will be used by DCAE to start the control loop (The blueprint will be sent first to SDC and SDC will publish it to DCAE)
+* Send the “TOSCA” blueprint parameters that will be used by DCAE to start the control loop (The blueprint will be sent first to SDC and SDC will publish it to DCAE)